iLVL-Key/FFXI/addons/leaderboard/readme.md

 #### Basic Commands `[optional] <required>`
 - `pause/p` - Pause/unpause tracking.
 - `boards` - List the different boards that are tracked.
-- `visible/show/hide [c/d/hs/k/ls/m/mb/n/sc/w]` - Display boards on screen.
+- `show/hide [c/d/hs/k/ls/m/mb/n/sc/w]` - Display boards on screen.
 - `reset <all/c/d/hs/k/ls/m/mb/n/sc/w>` - Reset specified data.
 - `rival [name]` - Display/Set the specified player as your Rival.
 Repeat to remove.
+- `taunt` - Send your rival a tell letting them know which boards you have them beat on.

 (show and reset can be used with their arguments in either order.
 For example, `//lb show mb` and `//lb mb show` will both work)